Stenmarken/thesis-blog/Ideas/pc_distortions/pc_distortions.md

 There are also some issues with the fog particles changing rapidly over time.
 During some timestamps, the `light` fog looks very similar to the `undistorted` point cloud (see the picture of the `light` fog) only for it in the next timestamp to have a bunch of fog particles in front of the vehicle.
 It's possible to see this in action at this [link](https://drive.google.com/drive/u/0/folders/1hgRfwG5Oup-RjSe7DjTPg4_NTosy7ItI).

-This venture leaves me with two questions:
+This process leaves me with two questions:

 1. How difficult is it to create more than three severities of noise?
 2. How serious is it that the distortions are not consistent for different point clouds?